Browns remains coachless as 2-week search drags on - WHIZ News

 McDaniels was thought to be favored by Haslam, who has fired five coaches since buying the Browns in 2012.
 But at this point, there doesn’t seem to be any clear front-runner, and it’s possible the Browns could be waiting for Saturday’s playoff games to conclude before making their next move.

 Two candidates, Vikings offensive coordinator Kevin Stefanski and 49ers defensive coordinator Robert Saleh, will go head to head in what could be a final, live audition for the Browns.
-Two others, Ravens offensive coordinator Greg Roman and Chiefs offensive coordinator Eric Bieniemy, have playoff games Sunday.
+Two others, Ravens offensive coordinator Greg Roman and Chiefs offensive coordinator Eric Bieniemy, have playoff games this weekend.

+The Browns are hiring a coach before finding a new general manager to replace John Dorsey, who left after refusing to accept a lesser role.
+The team is already starting that process to find a new executive.

+Cleveland requested permission to interview Indianapolis assistant general manager Ed Dodds for their GM vacancy, a person familiar with the situation told The Associated Press on Saturday.

 Stefanski was a finalist a year ago and the 37-year-old is considered one of the league’s rising coaching stars.
 So is Saleh, and the fiery 40-year-old reportedly blew away the Browns during his meeting with them last week.